Ank050/AgriEasy/README.md

 #### Data Augmentation:

-The code utilizes the ImageDataGenerator class from the tensorflow.keras.preprocessing.image module to perform data augmentation on the image data during model training.
-The train_datagen object is created with parameters such as rotation range (-10 to 10 degrees) and horizontal flipping.
-The rescale parameter is used to normalize pixel values in the image to a range of 0 to 1.
-The train_generator is then created using the flow_from_directory() method, which reads images from the training directory, applies the specified augmentations, and generates batches of augmented images for training the model.
-A similar process is followed to create validation and test generators for validation and testing during the training process.
+The code uses ImageDataGenerator from TensorFlow's Keras to apply data augmentation during training.
+Parameters like rotation range and flipping are set.
+The train_generator reads images, applies augmentations, and generates batches for training.
+Similar processes are used for validation and testing.

 #### CNN Model Architecture:

-The CNN model is created using the Sequential API from Keras.
-The model architecture consists of multiple layers, including Conv2D, MaxPooling2D, Flatten, Dense, and Dropout layers.
-The Conv2D layers apply filters to extract local patterns or features from the input images.
-The MaxPooling2D layers downsample the feature maps to capture the most important features.
-The Flatten layer converts the feature maps into a 1D array for input into the fully connected layers.
-The Dense layers are fully connected layers that produce output values using weights and biases.
-The Dropout layer is used to mitigate overfitting by randomly setting a percentage of input units to 0 at each training iteration.
-The final Dense layer has units equal to the number of classes in the dataset and uses the softmax activation function to produce a probability distribution over the classes as the model's output.
+The CNN model is built using the Sequential API from Keras, with Conv2D, MaxPooling2D, Flatten, Dense, and Dropout layers.
+Conv2D filters extract features, MaxPooling2D downsamples, Flatten converts to 1D, Dense produces output, and Dropout mitigates overfitting.
+The final Dense layer with softmax activation produces a probability distribution for classification.

 #### Model Compilation:

-The CNN model is compiled using the compile() method.
-The optimizer parameter is set to 'adam', which is a popular optimization algorithm for deep learning models.
-The loss parameter is set to SparseCategoricalCrossentropy, which is used to measure the difference between predicted and actual labels in integer form.
-The metrics parameter is set to 'accuracy', which is used as the evaluation metric during training and testing.
+The CNN model is compiled with 'adam' optimizer, 'SparseCategoricalCrossentropy' loss, and 'accuracy' metric for evaluation.

 <hr>